2016 Honda Indy Toronto

-The 2016 Honda Indy Toronto was a open-wheel motorsport event held at Exhibition Place in Toronto, Ontario, Canada on the weekend of July 15–17, 2016.
+The 2016 Honda Indy Toronto was an open-wheel motorsport event held at Exhibition Place in Toronto, Ontario, Canada on the weekend of July 15–17, 2016.
 The event marked the 30th annual edition of the Toronto Indy, and the twelfth round of the 2016 Verizon IndyCar Series season.
 The race was the only event on the 2016 IndyCar season outside of the United States.
 The headline race was the 32nd IndyCar race to be held at the 1.755 mi street circuit.

 Race background

 The 2016 edition of the race moved back to its traditional mid-July date, after being held in June of 2015 to avoid conflicting with 2015 Pan American Games.
 The Exhibition Place circuit also featured changes to its layout, which represent the third modification to the layout since its inaugural race in 1986.
 Pitlane moved to the north side of the track, starting at Turn 9 and extending back onto Princes' Boulevard past Turn 11 before the start-finish line in order to accommodate the newly constructed Hotel X Toronto, opposite the Enercare Centre.